top of page

 woman lunging

-• Step forward away from the band’s anchor creating just a little bit of tension.
+• Step forward away from the band’s anchor creating tension.

-• The leg on the side of the band is going to step back.
+• Step your leg forward that is on the opposite side of the band.

-• The leg on the opposite side of the band is slightly stepped forward.
+• Step your leg back that is on the same side of the band.

 • Bring the band to the center (near your belly button).

-• Inhale, complete a modified squat by bending the knees slightly while rotating your trunk toward the side of your forward leg.
+• Keeping your knees slightly bent, inhale and rotate your trunk towards the side of your front leg.

 Interested in learning more about this topic or have questions?
 Feel free to reach out to us at 502-939-8564 or request a consultation here.